twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 Here we can see U Chandima’s wisdom character.
 He easily gave up on them.
 His search was not these unstable things—a noble search, which was Nibbāna.
 Nothing is worthy of clinging.]

 Which one was Dhamma?
 (I was in the state of looking for the Dhamma, and still not found it yet.
 Arahants could separate many bodies.
 Could it be that the Dhamma is able to separate the body?
 I was separating the mind from the body.
 I attained them by creation.
 In sitting, a body was separated out in a blip, and it went away from me with each step.
 (This kind of experience is confusing, and misunderstanding people as a soul goes out from a body.
 Not only scientists believe it, even Buddhist monks.
-Some Mahayanist interpret it as a soul by seeing someone in a hypnotic state have this kind of experience.)
+Some Mahāyanist interpret it as a soul by seeing someone in a hypnotic state have this kind of experience.)

 At that time I was thirsty for water.
 The mind of wanting to drink water arose, and I must go and drink water, but without getting up to drink it.
 With a lot of exercises, this body went out step by step slowly.
 This body opened the lid of the water pot, and held the cup, took the water inside and drank it.
 Ah!
 It cooled up my chest.
 This body (form) returned to the sitting place and ceased, the mind and the sitting body combined again.